Jyugo015/MAD-Guardians/Database.md

 - staff

 # Flow of using Database
-1. OnCreate - Retrieve data from Firestore
+### 1. OnCreate - Retrieve data from Firestore

-2. Sync user-specific data to the tables (according to the access level)
+### 2. Sync user-specific data to the tables (according to the access level)

-3. OnAction - Retrieve data from Room
+### 3. OnAction - Retrieve data from Room

+### 4. Inserting and Updating data
+- check on the data using temporary to validate
-4. Updating data - Push changes to both Room and Firestore
+- push to both real table and firestore

+### Deleting data
+- delete straightaway on the Room database
+- delete also in the Firestore

 >[!NOTE]
 > SnapShotListener of Firestore is used to sync changes on Firestore to Room (updates by other users)